The Best Travel Stroller 2019

 In years past, most folks would rely on a cheap umbrella stroller, so named because they resemble an umbrella (long and skinny) when folded.
 The big problem: these strollers were routinely NOT allowed in overhead bins and thus became checked baggage or gate-checked.
 The result was often mangled strollers that were damaged or destroyed by malevolent baggage handlers.

-The new era for travel strollers was kicked off by the 2015 launch of the GB Pockit (Price: $179.95), a 10.5 lb. stroller that folded into the shape of small suitcase.
+The new era for travel strollers was kicked off by the 2015 launch of the GB Pockit (Price: Check on Amazon), a 10.5 lb. stroller that folded into the shape of small suitcase.
 It was the amazing fold that turned the Pockit into a social media sensation:

 On the plus side, the Pockit’s success at getting attention launched a travel stroller arms race, with several brands jumping into the “ultra-compact fold” category with better offerings.
 We count 11 travel stroller offerings today, with prices that range from $100 to $500.